Calculate the p-value given a z-score, t-score, chi-square score, or an f-value using the calculator below.

 A p-value lower than 0.05 often indicates that an observation is statistically significant.

-P-values are often found using spreadsheet software such as Excel or by using generated tables such as a z-table.
+P-values are often found using spreadsheet software or by using generated tables such as a z-table.
 But, you can also find a p-value using a formula.

 The formula to find a p-value given a cumulative distribution function is: